Foreign ministers of five Central Asian countries call on PM Modi | Law-Order

 - India

-Foreign ministers of five Central Asian countries on Monday jointly called on Prime Minister Narendra Modi.
+Prime Minister Narendra Modi on Monday highlighted the importance that India attaches to its long-standing relations with the Central Asian countries as part of its ''extended neighbourhood''.

-The meeting came a day after they attended the third India-Central Asia Dialogue hosted by External Affairs Minister S Jaishankar.
+The prime minister said this when the foreign ministers of Kazakhstan, Kyrgyz Republic, Tajikistan, Turkmenistan and Uzbekistan jointly called on him.

-No details about the meeting between Modi and the visiting ministers were immediately available.
+The foreign ministers of the five Central Asian countries were in India to attend the third India-Central Asia Dialogue that was hosted by External Affairs Minister S Jaishankar on Sunday.

 In the dialogue on Sunday, India and the Central Asian countries discussed a plethora of issues, including the situation in Afghanistan.